The Art of the Personal Project: Dan Goldberg

 Success is more than a matter of your talent.
 It’s also a matter of doing a better job presenting it.
 And that is what I do with decades of agency and in-house experience.

-The Art of the Personal Project: Bruce Brown
+The Art of the Personal Project: Sandro

 The Art of the Personal Project is a crucial element to let potential buyers see how you think creatively on your own.
 I am drawn to personal projects that have an interesting vision or that show something I have never seen before.
 In this thread, I’ll include a link to each personal project with the artist statement so you can see more of the project.
 Please note: This thread is not affiliated with any company; I’m just featuring projects that I find.
 Please DO NOT send me your work.
 I do not take submissions.